SRIRUPINPOTULA/CSE-515-Project/Phase_2/README.md

 ### Task-2:

-Task2.py: Consists that code that implements all the latent features.
+Task_2.py: Consists that code that implements all the latent features.

 ### Task-3:

+Task_3.py: Consists of code that implement finds the m similar videos from the latent features and feature spaces.

 ### Task-4:

+Task_4.py: Consists of code that list `m` similar videos from the latent semantics.

+### Task-5:

+Task_5.py: Incorrect implementation.

+### Task-6:

+Task_6.py: Incorrect implementation.

 ## 2. Database:
 This directory consists of all the json files that are stored as part of all the tasks.